Mister-Joe/Broken-Windows/README.md

 ## Tips

-I have noticed that Windows Defender (and possibly other AVs) **do not** detect any threats if you use the python interpreter to run Broken Windows instead of an executable.
-If you use the executable, most AVs run-time analysis will detect the reverse shell.
+I have noticed that Windows Defender (and possibly other AVs) **do not** detect any threats if you use the python interpreter to run Broken Windows instead of the executable.
+If you use the executable, most AVs runtime analysis will detect the reverse shell.